michaeljsj/michaeljsj.github.io/_pages/research.md

 ### Do Unpopular Tactics Undermine the Persuasiveness of Protest?

-R&R at *American Review of Political Science*
+Conditionally accepted at *American Review of Political Science*
 <details>
 <summary> Abstract </summary>